As demand for renewable energy grows, new transmission lines are needed to:

 Manitoba Hydro is doing its part through a major interconnection project currently in the works: the Manitoba–Minnesota Transmission Project includes a proposed 500-kilovolt AC transmission line in southeastern Manitoba and associated station upgrades.
 Subject to regulatory approvals, the projected in-service date is mid-2020.

-The Manitoba–Minnesota transmission line will originate at the Dorsey Converter Station northwest of Winnipeg and travel south, connecting to the Great Northern Transmission Line being constructed by Minnesota Power and 6690271 Manitoba Ltd (a Manitoba Hydro subsidiary).
+The Manitoba–Minnesota transmission line will originate at the Dorsey Converter Station northwest of Winnipeg and travel south, connecting to the Great Northern Transmission Line being constructed by Minnesota Power and funded by Minnesota Power and 6690271 Manitoba Ltd (a Manitoba Hydro subsidiary).

 In November 2014, the Federal Energy Regulatory Commission (FERC) approved a facilities construction agreement for the Great Northern Transmission Line.